watertap-org/watertap/docs/technical_reference/costing/dewatering.rst

-Electricity :math:`C_{elec}` is a variable operating cost based on the energy intensity :math:`E` of the unit process (electricity consumption for the dewatering unit), electricity price :math:`P`, electricity flow :math:`Q`, and the plant utilization factor :math:`f_util`.
+Electricity :math:`C_{elec}` is a variable operating cost based on the energy intensity :math:`E` of the unit process (electricity consumption for the dewatering unit), electricity price :math:`P`, electricity flow :math:`Q`, and the plant utilization factor :math:`f_{util}`.
 The annual electricity costs are calculated as:

     .. math::